Katherine Ross1

 MotherDorothy Bailey1,2 b. a 1830

-Martha Elizabeth Anderson was born on 29 February 1856 in Toecane, Mitchell Co., North Carolina.1,3 She married Joseph Bowditch, son of Joseph Henry Bowditch and Elizabeth Blanchard Abbot, on 23 May 1880 in Toecane, Mitchell Co., North Carolina.4,2 She died on 2 July 1929 in Bakersville Twp., Mitchell Co., North Carolina, at age 73.1 She was buried on 3 July 1929 at Vians Valley Presbyterian Cemetery in Mitchell Co., North Carolina.1,5,6
+Martha Elizabeth Anderson was born on 29 February 1856 in Toecane, Mitchell Co., North Carolina.1,3 She married Joseph Bowditch, son of Joseph Henry Bowditch and Elizabeth Blanchard Abbot, on 23 May 1880 in Toecane, Mitchell Co., North Carolina.4,2 She died on 2 July 1929 in Bakersville Twp., Mitchell Co., North Carolina, at age 73.1 She was buried on 3 July 1929 at Vians Valley Presbyterian Cemetery in Bakersville, Mitchell Co., North Carolina.1,5,6

 In June 1880 she and her husband Joseph were living in Caney River Twp., Yancey Co., North Carolina, as boarders in the household of James N. and Julia M. Gibbs.7 Not long afterward they moved to the area of Mine Creek near her parents in Mitchell Co., North Carolina,6 where they lived the rest of their lives.
 They are listed there in the censuses from 1900 to 1920.8,9,10 Martha's widowed mother was living with them in 1900, their daughter Maude and her husband were with them in 1910, and their son Edwin and his wife and daughter were with them in 1920.